 ST HELENS DAY CITIZENS' PARADE

-In the shop and across the borough, we worked with community groups who all made artwork and nominated their own Unsung Hero whose portrait they would carry through the streets on parade day.
+In the shop and across the borough, we worked with community groups who made artwork and nominated an Unsung Hero whose portrait they would carry through the streets on parade day.
 In libraries, we held drop in warm-up sessions to prepare for mass karaoke and in the town centre, blackboards filled up with names and dedications to Unsung Heroes, written by people passing by.

 On parade day, there was a heatwave, there was a Mayor in a rickshaw and despite there being no photographic evidence, there were two police horses.
 Our collaborating community groups walked in the sunshine, accompanied by a youth brass band, a samba band, a drum group and flanked by a fleet of vehicles from the North West Museum of Road Transport.
 In the town square, there were speeches, there was mass karaoke, there was music from DJ MRSBAXTER2U and a very special signed performance from Happy Hands, a parent and child group for families who experience deafness or communication difficulties.
 The portraits of the Unsung Heroes were installed for the day on the steps of St Helens Parish Church and will be made part of a forthcoming legacy project.